-There was arguably no one more popular in the Mid-South area than Junkyard Dog (or JYD for short).
-What he didn’t have in technical wrestling ability he more than made up with charisma.
-He entertained and electrified crowds by the tens of thousands but lost his way later in life and ultimately died under tragic circumstances after returning home from his daughter LaToya’s high school graduation.
-And as fate would sadly have it, his beloved daughter too would die under strange circumstances thirteen years later.
+Arguably, no one was more popular in the Mid-South area than Junkyard Dog (or JYD for short).
+What he didn’t have in technical wrestling ability, he more than made up with charisma.
+He entertained and electrified crowds by the tens of thousands but would lose his way later in life.
+He would die in tragic circumstances after returning home from his daughter LaToya’s high school graduation.
+And as fate would sadly have it, his beloved daughter would perish under bizarre circumstances thirteen years later.

 "My memories of JYD down here were great.
 It was a time Mid-South wrestling was flourishing.
 He was the black babyface, and I was the white babyface.
 We were the ‘salt and pepper’ team.